jkelin/Tribes-Revengeance-stats/README.md

   - This happens periodically every second for each active server
   - This data is used for server detail screen to see who is online
   - Player total play time is also accumulated from this query
-  - However this data is extremely rudimentary for a game like Tribes which has custom stats that are much more interresting than just score
+  - However this data is extremely rudimentary for a game like Tribes which has custom stats that are much more interesting than just score
   - This data is also fed into the event system which in the end sends a WebSocket notification into the [browser extension](http://stats.tribesrevengeance.net/extension)
 - Servers that have [Tribes Vengeance Server Status mod](https://github.com/jkelin/TribesVengeanceServerStatus) installed and correctly configured report match details on match end
-  - This data includes full player stats and their IP addreses
+  - This data includes full player stats and their IP addresses
   - Each match result is saved so it can be looked up in the future (including on the website)
   - This data is also used for player pairing (by IPs)